google/nodejs-container-image-builder/README.md

     - scope, string "push" or "push,pull"
         - passed to the auth api if requesting docker hub or `gcr.io`.
     - options
+        - options['any.gcr.io/google-cloud-project']
+        - options['any.gcr.io']
         - options['gcr.io'] = {...}
             - these are auth options passed directly to [google-auth-library](https://www.npmjs.com/package/google-auth-library).
             - you can also set the environment variable `GOOGLE_APPLICATION_CREDENTIALS=path to key file.json` and it will work as expected like other google client libraries.
+            - if you need to authenticate to multiple GCR projects you can provide multiple sets of crdentials directly as auth options.

         - options['docker.io'] = {...}
             - accepts these options. all are strings.
             - either `token` is required or `Username`,`Secret` is required. we'll either try Basic or Bearer auth depending on credentials provided.